conradfr/NameGuess/README.md

 <a name="datasources"></a>
 ## Datasources

-Datasources are modules in /lib/nameGuess/datasource, implementing the NameGuess.DataSource behaviour.
+Datasources are modules in /lib/nameguess/datasource, implementing the NameGuess.DataSource behaviour.

 Three datasource are included, BambooHR, Wikipedia POTUS (demo) and Local.
 Local uses a json file to import people, an example is included in /priv/data, pictures should go in /priv/pics_local and use the jpeg format.

 Datasources are updated by default every night, pictures are updated once a week.
 These tasks schedule is defined in /config/config.exs.

-## Todo

-Update to a more recent LiveView version, with components.